 The Build Your Own Frame Program

-lets you design the building you want, and then come to our location and cut your own frame under our watchful eyes, using our tools and shop resources!
+lets you design the building you want, and then come to our location and cut your frame, using our tools & shop resources.

 • You don't need to buy your own tools.

 • You get help moving heavy, large beams by our team.